Conic divisorial ideals of Hibi rings and their applications to non-commutative crepant resolutions: Introduction

 \begin{definition}[{see e.g., \cite[Section~3]{BG1}}] We say that a divisorial ideal $T(\bfa)$ is \emph{conic} if there exist $\bfx\in\sfM_\RR$ such that $\bfa=\ulcorner\sigma(\bfx)\urcorner$. \end{definition}

 In the rest, we denote the set of isomorphism classes of conic divisorial ideals of a toric ring $R$ by $\calC(R)$, especially this is a finite set.
-An advantage to considering conic classes is that we can obtain a non-commutative ring having the finite global dimension (see Theorem~\ref{motivation_thm} below).
-A ring having the finite global dimension was appeared in M. Auslander's works e.g., \cite{Aus} and this also relates with the dimension of derived categories \cite{Rou}.
-On the other hand, M. Van den Bergh showed an equivalence between the bounded derived category of coherent sheaves on a crepant resolution of a certain nice singularity and that of finitely generated modules of a non-commutative ring having the finite global dimension.
-Such a ring is called a non-commutative crepant resolution (abbreviated as NCCR, see Definition~\ref{def_NCCR}), and this gives a new interaction between algebraic geometry, commutative algebra, and representation theory of algebras.
-Subsequently, relationships with cluster tilting theory and their variants have been discovered (e.g. \cite{Iya,IR,IW1}).
+An advantage to considering conic classes is that we can obtain a non-commutative ring having finite global dimension.